ΒΑΣΙΛΕΩΣ ΠΤΟΛΕΜΑΙΟΥ

 See Ptolemaic Coin Info and Sales Data at Wildwinds.com

-Thanks to all those who have supported the PtolemAE Project.
+Thanks to all those who have supported this free web site for Ptolemaic Bronze Coin resources.

 Reference Books on Ptolemaic Coins

 Ta Nomismata tou Kratous ton Ptolemaion (The Coinage of the Ptolemaic Empire) - by J. Svoronos.
 The most important and comprehensive reference work on Ptolemaic coins covers over 650 bronze types (and another 1000 or so silver and gold coins).
 Known as 'Svoronos', for short.
 This work is long ago out of print (having appeared over 100 years ago) but it is enormously important to collectors of Ptolemaic coins (gold, silver and bronze).
-You can read and learn to identify Ptolemaic bronzes using the online translation of this Greek language work (translated by Catharine Lorber) that has been provided, gratis, in an online version by Ed Waddell.
-The link is shown above.
-This is the gold standard to which all subsequent analysis and research is referenced.
-There is also now a complete Google-book scan version of the entire two-volume work available online free.
+There is now a complete Google-book scan version of the entire two-volume work available online free.

 Die Muenzen der Ptolemaer - Historisches Museum Frankfurt am Main (The Coins of the Ptolemies - Historical Museum of Frankfurt am Main) 2000 - by Hans-Christoph Noeske (available in paperback).
 This book is in German and covers a number of bronzes (as well as silver and gold coins) in the collection of the museum mentioned in its title.
 This book has nice plates and its own catalog numbering but there are handy cross-reference tables to Svoronos and SNGCopenhagen catalog numbers.

-SNG Copenhagen, vol. 41: Egypt: The Ptolemies, Copenhagen, 1974 (Sylloge Numismorum Graecorum - Collection of the Royal Museum of Copenhagen) - by Otto Morkholm and Anne Kromann - This book covers a large number of Ptolemaic bronzes and has some revisions and updates to Svoronos.
+SNG Copenhagen, vol. 41: Egypt: The Ptolemies, Copenhagen, 1974 (Sylloge Numismorum Graecorum - Collection of the Royal Museum of Copenhagen) - by Otto Morkholm and Anne Kromann, out of print - This book covers a large number of Ptolemaic bronzes and has some revisions and updates to Svoronos.
 Some reignal attributions need revision in light of newer research.
+Sometimes available from numismatic book sellers.

 Ptolemaic Coins: An Introduction for Collectors, Toronto, 2015 by R. A. Hazzard